-Accelerated Freefall Progression (AFP) is a comprehensive, 16 jump program designed to train an individual with a strong foundation to become a solo, certified skydiver by building strong freefall and canopy skills.
-Upon completion of the AFP program, students will need to make 6 solo jumps (or the number remaining to reach the mandatory 25 total skydives), and learn to pack in order to attain a license.
+Accelerated Freefall program (AFF) is a comprehensive, 16 jump program designed to train an individual with a strong foundation to become a solo, certified skydiver by building strong freefall and canopy skills.
+Upon completion of the AFF program, students will need to make 6 solo jumps (or the number remaining to reach the mandatory 25 total skydives), and learn to pack in order to attain a license.

 The first jump course involves six hours of classroom training followed by a tandem skydive with a multi-rated Tandem/AFF instructor.
 This is called a Tandem evaluation jump that is required for your first level jump & weather permitting is done right after your class is over.
 The first jump course will identify the parachute gear and how it works, correct freefall body position, identifying and handling emergency procedures, and flying the canopy.
-The level one jump will include two freefall instructors alongside while in freefall until the time of deployment.
+The CAT A level one jump is the next level & will include two freefall instructors alongside while in freefall until the time of deployment.
 Once under canopy, a member of the ground crew will instruct you on proper flying techniques and landing via wireless radio.

 Each level represents a skill set the student is required to learn and demonstrate while in freefall.
 Advancement to the next level will not occur until each student properly demonstrates that he / she can execute the specific skills introduced for the particular level.
 Failure to demonstrate this skill set may require the student to repeat the level.